-Two events A and B are independent if and only if
+Two events A and B are independent if and only if:

-$$Prob(A|B) = Prob(A)$$ and $Prob(B|A) = Prob(B)$
+Prob(A|B) = Prob(A) and Prob(B|A) = Prob(B).

-That is, the probability of A happening, given that B has happened, is identical to the probability that A happens.
+That is, the probability of A happening, given that B happens, is identical to the probability that A happens.

-- We will only cover events that are independent, and it is usually easy to see whether two events are independent: - examples of independent events include tossing a coin twice, rolling two dice, or drawing one card out of each of two packs. - examples of non-independent events include drawing 2 cards from one pack without replacement or rolling a biased die twice.
+- We will only cover events that are independent, and it is usually easy to see whether two events are independent: - examples of independent events include tossing a coin twice, rolling two dice, and drawing one card each from two full decks. - examples of dependent events include drawing 2 cards from one pack without replacement and rolling a biased die twice.